hankzimmer7/Constuctors/README.md

 # Constructors
-Uses a constructor for a Bank Account class
+Uses constructors for a Bank Account class and a VIP customer class